Tropical Storm Ian Forms in Caribbean, Heads Toward Florida

+Early next week, the storm is expected to track over Cuba and continue to strengthen as it moves closer to the Florida peninsula.
+Impacts for Florida include extreme wind, storm surge, and heavy rain.

+Heavy rain is also expected in areas like Jamaica and Cuba leading to flash flooding concerns.

-Ian had maximum sustained winds of 40 mph and was moving west-northwest at 12 mph about 385 miles southeast of Kingston, Jamaica, the National Hurricane Center in Miami said Friday.
+Ian had maximum sustained winds of 45 mph and was moving west at 15 mph about 270 miles southeast of Kingston, Jamaica, the 11 a.m. advisory from the National Hurricane Center in Miami said Saturday.

-A hurricane watch was issued for the Cayman Islands Friday evening, while a tropical storm watch was in effect for Jamaica.
+A hurricane watch was issued for the Cayman Islands, where hurricane conditions are possible by early Monday, while a tropical storm watch was in effect for Jamaica.

 Strengthening is forecast during the next few days, and Ian is expected to become a hurricane Sunday night, the NHC said.